4lbertoC/popularrepositories/README.md

 ### Known Issues

 ##### Watchers
 The number of watchers returned by the GitHub API is the same as the stargazers.
 The correct number should be fetched from `GET /repos/:owner/:repo/subscribers`.
+See [this GitHub Blog post](https://developer.github.com/changes/2012-9-5-watcher-api/).

 ##### URLs
 The react-starter-kit creates a single-page web application.
 It uses client-side routes that don't work as direct links.